Nita Lowey: 2016 DNC superdelegate

-Like all Democratic members of Congress, Lowey was a superdelegate to the 2016, Democratic National Convention, pledged to support Hillary Clinton.
-Lowey's chief of staff, when asked by the New York Daily News whether Lowey might switch her support to candidate Bernie Sanders if Sanders were to win the New York State Democratic presidential primary, said "absolutely not...
+Like all Democratic members of Congress, Lowey was a superdelegate to the 2016 Democratic National Convention.
+Lowey pledged to support Hillary Clinton.
+When asked by the New York Daily News whether Lowey might switch her support to candidate Bernie Sanders if Sanders were to win the New York State Democratic presidential primary, Lowey's chief of staff responded, "absolutely not...
 Hillary Clinton is Congresswoman Lowey's friend, colleague and her constituent, and she is behind her 100%."